Model Predictive Control with Environment Adaptation for Legged Locomotion: Whole-Body Controller

 is derived from a simplified \gls{srbd} model \cite{Focchi2016} and allows us to map the desired wrenches into \gls{grfs}.
 To compute the desired \gls{grfs} $\vect{f}^{\mathrm{d}}$ we solve the following \gls{qp}:

 The term $ \parallel \vect{f}-\vect{u^\mathrm{d}}\parallel_{\mx{T}}^2$ in the cost \eqref{eq:qp_wbc} allows the tracking of the desired forces $\vect{u}^\mathrm{d}$ received from the \gls{nmpc}.
-This term is required because the information on the specific direction of the \gls{grfs} is lost when projected into the lower dimensional 6D wrench space in \eqref{eq:ffwd_wrench}.
 Matrices $\mx{S} \in \Spd{6}$ and $\mx{T} \in \Spd{12}$ are positive-definite weight matrices.
 Inequality \eqref{eq:wbc_qp_constraints} encodes the friction cone and unilateral constraints similar to \eqref{eq:friction_cone} for which further details can be found in \cite{Focchi2016}.
-It is important to note that in \eqref{eq:linear_sys_wbc} we do not need to include gravity compensation because it is already incorporated in the \gls{nmpc} formulation through the \gls{srbd} model.
+It is important to note that gravity compensation is already incorporated in the \gls{nmpc} formulation through the \gls{srbd} model.